Camilla had no end game to be Queen, insists son

 - Published

-The Queen Consort's son has insisted Camilla has not played an "end game" to become Queen.
+The Queen Consort's son has insisted Camilla did not have "any sort of end game" to become Queen.

 Speaking on the News Agents podcast, Tom Parker Bowles said his mother "just married the person she loved".